memen45/SubMusic/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![](images/ConfigureSyncVIew.png) | ![](images/ChoosePlaybackView.png) | ![](images/PlaybackView.png)

-## Limitations
-**SubSonic API** - not possible to synchronize larger playlists (above ~25 depending on metadata), due to how the Subsonic API is designed and how the watch works.
-Remove some songs from the playlist if you receive the -402 error during sync.

-**Ampache API** - new and untested!

 ## How to set up
 You need a music server supporting either the AmpacheAPI or the Subsonic API.